drowse314-dev-ymat/ipyenv/README.rst

         |   `-- test_mod_inner.py
         `-- test_mod_top.py

-Remember you can just copy `ipyenv.py` to your project to apply it (We.
+Remember you can just copy `ipyenv.py` to your project to apply it (we assume that you can access no library management tools or libraries).

 Configure `.sitelibs` under `sitelib` directory for your favorite modules or packages.
-Just write up a relative path per line in `.sitelibs`, *FROM WHICH YOU CAN IMPORT* ones (NOT the packege root dirs, etc.).
+Just write up a relative path (to `sitelib` dir.) per line in `.sitelibs`, *FROM WHICH YOU CAN IMPORT* ones (NOT the packege root dirs, etc.).
 For this project it would be like::

     ./